-The compressor and outdoor fan continue to run and the indoor fan runs at breeze speed.
-After running for 30 minutes, the AC will switch to auto mode with a preset temperature of $24^{\circ}C(76^{\circ}F)$.
+The compressor and outdoor fan continue to run(fixed at rated frequency), and the indoor fan runs at rated speed.
+After running for 30 minutes, the AC will switch to auto mode with a preset temperature of 24°C.

 • Forced auto mode: